John of Gaunt

 John exercised great influence over the English throne during the minority of King Richard II (Edward the Black Prince's son) and the ensuing periods of political strife.
 He mediated between the king and a group of rebellious nobles, which included Gaunt's own son and heir-apparent, Henry Bolingbroke.
-Following Gaunt's death in 1399, his estates and titles were declared forfeit to the Crown, and his son Bolingbroke, now disinherited, was branded a traitor and exiled.
-Henry returned from exile shortly after to reclaim his inheritance and depose Richard.
+Following Gaunt's death in 1399, the Lancastrian estates and titles were declared forfeit to the Crown, and the now disinherited son, Bolingbroke, was branded a traitor and ordered into exile.
+Henry did not stay in exile; he raised an army to reclaim his inheritance and depose Richard.
 He reigned as King Henry IV (1399–1413), the first of the descendants of John of Gaunt to hold the English throne.

 John cultivated an extensive network of retainers, known as the Lancastrian affinity, which became the cornerstone of his political power and was later inherited by his eldest surviving son, Henry, the future King Henry IV.
 All English monarchs from Henry IV onwards are descended from John of Gaunt.
 His direct male line, the House of Lancaster, ruled England from 1399 until the Wars of the Roses.
-Gaunt is also generally believed to have fathered five children outside marriage: one early in life by a lady-in-waiting to his mother; the others, surnamed Beaufort, by Katherine Swynford, his long-term mistress and third wife.
-They were later legitimised by royal and papal decrees, but this did not affect Henry IV's bar to their having a place in the line of succession.
+Gaunt fathered additional children surnamed Beaufort (from the name of one of Lancaster's fiefs in France), by Katherine Swynford, his long-term mistress.
+After he married Swynford (his third marriage), his Beaufort children were later legitimised by royal and papal decrees.
 Through his daughter Joan Beaufort, Countess of Westmorland, he was an ancestor of the Yorkist kings Edward IV, Edward V and Richard III.
 Through his great-granddaughter Lady Margaret Beaufort he was also an ancestor of Henry VII, who married Edward IV's daughter Elizabeth of York, and all subsequent monarchs are descendants of their marriage.
 Two of John's daughters married into continental royal houses (those of Portugal and Castile).
 Through them, many royal families of Europe can trace lineage to him.